 I would like to take the opportunity to thank Boardgame Designer Matt Leacock, BoardgameMonster and InfoPerfected for supporting us by sending boardgames to Uganda, where it is impossible to buy modern boardgames.

-If you would like to support our Gamechangers launch, click below.
+If you would like to support Kampala Games Day and our Gamechangers Road Trip, click below.